sg29/BookManagementSystem/README.md

       </ul>
     <li>Book Summary service:
       <ul><li>This service will be responsible for polling Kafka brokers and track if any new book or a new version of book is published.
-        <li>The service will then build the context for LLM and send the request to Llama3.
+        <li>The service will then build the context for LLM  (book metadata from database and book contents from S3) and send the request to Llama3.
-          <li>The response from Llama3 will be published back in another Kakfa topic.
+          <li>The response(book summary) from Llama3 will be published diectly to S3 with unique identifier of the file in a different folder.
-          <li>The data in Kafka is then processed by Update data service and written to database.
       </ul>
     <li>Book Review Summary service:
       <ul><li>This service will be responsible for polling Kafka brokers and track if any new review is published.